jihyechoi77/malade/README.md

 ## **⚙️ Set up environment and install dependencies**
-We leverage the awesome [Langroid](https://github.com/langroid/langroid), the open-source library for multi-agent LLM framework.
+We leverage the awesome [Langroid](https://github.com/langroid/langroid) open-source Python library for multi-agent LLM applications.

 IMPORTANT: Please ensure you are using Python 3.11+.
 If you are using poetry, you may be able to just run `poetry env use 3.11` if you have Python 3.11 available in your system.